How to Use Wig Tape: A Step-by-Step Guide

 - Match the tape to your specific needs: Choose the best product by considering your skin's sensitivity, your desired hold time, and your wig's base material.
 Look for features like a matte finish for lace fronts or hypoallergenic formulas for extra comfort.

-What Is Wig Tape, Anyway?
+So, What Exactly Is Wig Tape?

 If you're looking for a secure way to keep your wig in place, wig tape is one of the most reliable options available.
 Think of it as a strong, double-sided adhesive strip designed specifically for this purpose.
 It’s a medical-grade tape, which means it’s made to be safe on your skin.
 One side sticks to the inside of your wig, and the other adheres gently but firmly to your scalp, creating a secure hold that can last for days.